zakaf/creativity/README.md

 *	search limit 	= minimum of 1 and maximum of 100
 *	citingArticles limit = minimum of 1 and maximum of 100
 *	citiedReferences limit = minimum of 1 and maximum of 100
+*	number of authors to recursively search for = minimum of 1

 Function
 ----------